Skip to content

 Gingembre

 In addition to its olfactory properties, ginger can also be ingested to reduce nausea, dizziness and cold sweats.
-It was also used in the ancient navy, often chewed into pieces to combat seasickness.
-Today, it is available in various forms such as tea with ginger, bonbons with ginger, confit ginger and even in powder ginger capsules like Zintona.
-Ginger acts in a similar way to antihistamines, but is gentler on the stomach.
+It was used in the ancient navy, often chewed into pieces to combat seasickness.
+Today, it's available in various forms such as ginger tea, ginger candies, confit ginger and even ginger powder capsules like Zintona.
+Ginger acts similarly to antihistamines, but is gentler on the stomach.

 Médicaments

 For more severe or recurrent cases, drugs such as metopimazine, antihistamines or scopolamine may be prescribed.
-These medicines work by reducing the symptoms of nausea and dizziness, but they can cause drowsiness and require a doctor's prescription.
+These drugs work by reducing symptoms of nausea and dizziness, but they can cause drowsiness and require a doctor's prescription.

 Metopimazine (Vogalib®)

-This drug is effective in reducing vomiting associated with seasickness.
+This medication is effective in reducing vomiting associated with seasickness.

 Antihistamines (Mercalm®, Nausicalm® or Nautamine®)

 These drugs are recommended to reduce the risk of nausea.
-It is crucial to consult a doctor before use, as some antihistamines are not suitable for children under the age of 2, or even under the age of 6.
+It's crucial to consult a doctor before use, as some antihistamines are not suitable for children under 2 or even 6 years of age.

 Scopolamine (Scopoderm®)

 This drug works by blocking the transmission of disturbing information from the inner ear to the brain, helping to prevent seasickness.
-It requires a doctor's prescription to be obtained and used safely.
+It requires a medical prescription to be obtained and used safely.

 Conclusion